 My recipe for Best German Chocolate Bundt Cake will take your confidence in baking to the next level!
 Best German Chocolate Bundt Cake takes the mystery out of making this special occasion treat in your kitchen.

 Does the thought of making a German Chocolate Cake at home intimidate you??
 German Chocolate Cake is a cake people tend to buy, but not make at home.
 Maybe it’s the thought of making a cake, and a topping, and frosting that compels us to buy from the bakery, instead of baking at home?
-I’m going to share with you my simple, make-ahead version of German Chocolate Bundt cake that will knock your socks off.
+I’m going to share with you my simple, make-ahead version of Best German Chocolate Bundt cake that will knock your socks off.
 This cake’s simple, gooey, moist deliciousness will convince you to never, ever, buy a German Chocolate Cake again!

-German Chocolate Bundt Cake can be made in stages, so you won’t get overwhelmed with all three steps at once!
+Best German Chocolate Bundt Cake can be made in stages, so you won’t get overwhelmed with all three steps at once!

 Here’s the plan:

 1. Mix and bake the cake.

 3. Make the frosting, spoon into a bag, and refrigerate.